gvwilson/thirdbit/teaching/marketing.md

 if someone else is already doing what you're doing better than you, there are probably lots of other equally useful things you could be doing instead.

+## Acknowledgments

+Thanks to Emily Porta for her feedback.

 ## Challenges

 ### Write an Elevator Pitch for a City Councilor (15 minutes)